RkeyDev/Better-You/README.md

 ### NOTE

 These are the very first features.
-As the website progresses, there will be more features.
+As the website progresses, there will be more features added.

 ## License